yangsu01/funance_blog/blogs/06-portfolio-construction/portfolio-construction.md

 | 80-20 Split       | 27.75% |  17.57%  |
 | 60-40 Split       | 21.88% |  13.18%  |

 _Table 4.
-Expect Returns and Standard Deviation of Optimal Portfolio Allocations_
+Expected Returns and Standard Deviation of Optimal Portfolio Allocations_

 ## 4 Conclusion

 In this post, we looked at the general case of constructing a portfolio with $n$ risky assets and a risk-free asset.
 We also showed how to mathematically find the efficient frontier, tangent portfolio, and capital market line for the assets.

-As always, the code used for this blog can be found on Github.
+As always, the code used for this blog can be found on [Github](https://github.com/yangsu01/funance_blog/blob/main/blogs/06-portfolio-construction/portfolio-construction.ipynb).